learn-co-curriculum/react-hooks-use-effect/README.md

 Here, what we're telling React is:

 "Hey React!
-When my App component renders, I also want you to update the document's title.
+When my component renders, I _also_ want you to update the document's title.
 But you should only do that when the `text` variable changes."

 Let's add another side effect, this time running a `setTimeout` function.
 We